ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 }
 ```

-Although some times must be required to send all the properties in a single message, so we will use a generic topic, with wrapped messages:
+Although some times must be required to send all the properties in a single message,  we could use a generic topic, with wrapped message:

 ```cs
 TopicPattern = "device/{clientId}/props";